eladtpro/azure-openai-api-management-policies/README.md

 <!-- # OpenAI usage management with Azure API Management (APIM) -->
 # How to use Azure API Management (APIM) for usage management of OpenAI services
 This article aims to provide guidance for organizations that have concerns when using OpenAI services.
-These concerns may include addressing auditing prompts and responses, capacity planning and limitations, error handling, and retry capabilities.
+These concerns may include addressing **auditing prompts and responses, capacity planning and limitations, error handling, and retry capabilities**.
-In addition, organizations can increase their usage by creating an OpenAI instance pool and sharing resources with other consumers.
+In addition, **organizations can increase their usage by creating an OpenAI instance pool and sharing resources with other consumers**.

 To achieve all of the above and more, we will be using Azure OpenAI services via Azure API Management (APIM).